-- To ensure sustained attendance rates with a particular focus on those whose attendance falls below 96% and persistently late pupils. - To further embed a community wide understanding of bullying and the systems in place to maintain zero tolerance.
+- To ensure sustained attendance rates with a particular focus on those whose attendance falls below 96% and persistently late pupils. - To further embed sense of school community and belonging through the use of core language relating to story. - > To implement a revised values structure ensuring all members of the community know and understand these.